EmDash00/forcedimension_core-python-docs/docs/source/forcedimension_core.dhd-doc.rst

 significantly affect performance if set to the wrong value.
 It is recommended to leave the TimeGuard feature to its default setting unless a specific software architecture requires it.
 The SDK calls that trigger the TimeGuard feature will return :data:`forcedimension_core.dhd.constants.TIMEGUARD` if communication with the device was deemed unnecessary and 0 otherwise.
-See error management for more information.
+See :ref:`error_management` for more information.

 The value of the TimeGuard can be adjust via :func:`forcedimension_core.dhd.expert.setTimeGuard()`.
 See its documentation for more details.